fzero/lhl-lectures/w2d2bo-es6/README.md

 - New ES2015 syntax for declaring **anonymous** functions
 - They are **anonymous**-only, not named as in function declarations
   - But!
 You can still use in a function expression as before
-- Can still pass params into them
+- Can still pass arguments into them
   - However, `arguments` is not defined for a fat-arrow function.
 In other words:
 ```js
 function args() {